Ty Herndon: 2013present: Lies I Told Myself, House on Fire, Got It Covered. and Jacob

 Herndon's next single release was "Till You Get There" in June 2022 on Pivotal Records.
 This was the lead single to his next studio album Jacob, released one month later.
 It included more songs that Herndon had written about his personal life.
 Country musicians Terri Clark, Emily West, and Shelly Fairchild provided guest vocals on individual tracks, as did jazz singer Wendy Moten.
 Herndon told Spin that the album's title came from the account of Jacob wrestling with the angel in the Book of Genesis.
 This was followed in late 2022 by another single titled "God or the Gun", which was accompanied by a music video.
+The third single from the project was "Dents on a Chevy", a duet with Terri Clark.

+Herndon signed a three-album deal with the independent Club44 record label in June 2025.
+His first project for the label will be a compilation titled Thirty, which will include re-recordings of his hit singles.
+The first such re-recording to be released was of "What Mattered Most" with LeAnn Rimes as a duet partner.